pierre-design/experiments/README.md

 # 🚀 OneSpark Pricing Calculator

 Welcome to the OneSpark Pricing Calculator!
-We've crafted this nifty tool to help you figure out the perfect plan for you and your loved ones.
-With just a few clicks, you can get a clear picture of your premium, all while enjoying our friendly, no-nonsense interface.
+Get the perfect plan for you and your loved ones with just a few clicks.
 Let's get you covered, the OneSpark way! 🎉

 ## What’s Inside?
-1. **Role Selector:** Choose who you’re insuring – Main Member, Spouse, Child, Parent, or Extended Family.
+**Role Selector:** Choose who you’re insuring – Main Member, Spouse, Child, Parent, or Extended Family.

-2. **Age Input:** Enter the age of the insured person.
+**Age Input:** Enter the age of the insured person.
 Easy peasy!

-3. **Gender Toggle:** Male or Female?
+**Gender Toggle:** Male or Female?
 Just flip the switch.

-4. **Cover Options:** Pick between Essential, Diamond, and Protectors covers.
+**Cover Options:** Pick between Essential, Diamond, and Protectors covers.
 Each has different levels to suit your needs.

-5. **Dynamic Pricing:** Watch the magic happen as your premium updates in real-time based on your selections.✨
+**Dynamic Pricing:** Watch the magic happen as your premium updates in real-time based on your selections.✨

 ## How to Use:
 1. **Select the Role:** Start by picking the role of the person you want to insure.